Novel Suspects: A True Crime Book Club

 Bring your lunch and join us for a mystery book club held over the lunch hour!
 Copies of the next book are available at the circulation desk one month prior.

-This month we will be discussing The Soulmate by Sally Hepworth.
+This month we will be discussing I Have Some Questions for You by Rebecca Makkai.

 With a never ending selection of great fiction, this group reads popular titles and meets to discuss every third Wednesday of the month at 7:00 PM.
 Meeting format and space varies with weather and ongoing procedures at the library.